FREE Shipping on orders over $899

 Adequate sleep is essential for cardiovascular health.
 Lack of sleep can increase the risk of heart disease and negatively affect risk factors.
 Experts advise:

-to.
-Regular Times: Set regular times to go to sleep and wake up, even on weekends, to regularize your biological clock.
+a.
+Regular Schedules: Establish regular bedtimes and wake-up times, even on weekends, to regulate your biological clock.

 b.
-Conducive Environment: Create a comfortable and dark sleeping environment to improve the quality of your rest.
+Conducive Environment: Create a comfortable, dark sleeping environment to improve the quality of your rest.

 c.
-Limit Stimuli: Avoid exposure to electronic screens before going to bed and limit caffeine intake in the hours before sleep.
+Limit Stimuli: Avoid exposure to electronic screens before bedtime and limit caffeine intake in the hours before sleep.

-Taking care of your heart is not just a task, it is a lifelong commitment.
-Adopting healthy habits in diet, exercise, stress management, and other aspects of your daily life can make a difference in your heart health.
+Taking care of your heart isn't just a chore; it's a lifelong commitment.
+Adopting healthy habits in your diet, exercise, stress management, and other aspects of your daily life can make a difference in your heart health.

 Remember that prevention is better than cure